nhsuk/alphahealth/depression-and-anxiety/getting-therapy.md

 ##If you don’t want to talk to your GP
 If you don’t feel comfortable talking to your GP about the way you feel, you can contact one of the charities that help people with depression and anxiety.

-They can help you with things like talking to other people about your problem or finding a therapist but they won’t be able to prescribe you free therapy or counselling.
+They can help you with things like talking to other people about your problem or finding a therapist, but they won’t be able to prescribe you free therapy or counselling.

 - [Depression Alliance](http://www.depressionalliance.org/)
 - [Depression UK](http://www.depressionuk.org/index.shtml)